-Managed accounts never qualify as excepted investment funds (EIF) because they are not investment funds (i.e., pooled investment vehicles).
+Managed and robo-advisor accounts never qualify as excepted investment funds (EIF), even if they track a mutual fund, because they are not investment funds (i.e., pooled investment vehicles).
 With a managed account, you own the account's holdings directly.

-3 EXAMPLE
+3 Example

 To help you understand why the EIF concept is so important, let's consider the example of a typical mutual fund, which we'll call the ABC Large Cap Fund.
-Mutual funds typically qualify as EIFs, so you will simply disclose the name of this fund and indicate that it is an EIF:
+Mutual funds and exchange traded funds qualify as EIFs, so, you will simply disclose the name of this fund and indicate that it is an EIF:

-Description EIF Income Type Income Amount 1 ABC Large Cap Fund Yes \$50,001- \$100,000 \$201-\$1,000
+Description EIF Value Income Type Income Amount 1 ABC Large Cap Fund Yes \$50,001- \$100,000 \$201-\$1,000

-As another example, let's say you hold the ABC Energy Fund--a small, private fund that does not qualify as an EIF.
-In this case, you would have to disclose the name of the fund and any underlying holding that exceeds the reporting threshold (i.e., \$1,000 in value or more than \$200 in income):
+As another example, let's say you hold the ABC Energy Fund, a private equity fund that has less than 100 investors.
+It does not qualify as an EIF.
+In this case, you would have to disclose the name of the fund and any underlying holding that exceeds the reporting threshold (i.e., more than \$1,000 in value or more than \$200 in income):